reboot-dev/reboot-examples/README.md

 1. Fork this repository, so that it is owned by your own GitHub account.
 2. In GitHub's webinterface, click the green "<>" (AKA "Clone, Open, or Download") button.
-3. Select the "Codespaces" tab
+3. Select the "Codespaces" tab.
 4. Click the "+" button.

 This will open a cloud-hosted VSCode editor, with all of the necessary tools